axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 - Select all `dropped` value from every `stats` node: `\*.stats.dropped`

-The nodes and properties available in the tree depend on your {{% param "product.ose" %}} configuration (that is, the sources, destinations, and other objects you have configured), and also on your `stats-level()` settings.
+The nodes and properties available in the tree depend on your {{% param "product.abbrev" %}} configuration (that is, the sources, destinations, and other objects you have configured), and also on your `stats-level()` settings.